AIR-FRAME/air.js/README.md

 For more information, please see the getting started guide, and check the wiki. *Note: the wiki is being gradually updated/rewritten followed the recent merge/refactoring.
 Please do not hesitate to edit it if you would like!*

-# Installing

-To install the framework in your application, please use NuGet.
-If you are on Visual Studio, right-click on the "References" item in your solution folder, and select "Manage NuGet Packages."
-Search for Accord.MachineLearning ([or equivalently, Accord.Math, Accord.Statistics or Accord.Imaging depending on your initial goal](https://www.nuget.org/packages?q=accord.net)) and select "Install."

-If you would like to install the framework on [Unity3D applications](https://unity3d.com), download the "libsonly" compressed archive from the [framework releases page](https://github.com/accord-net/framework/releases).
-Navigate to the Releases/Mono folder, and copy the .dll files to the Plugins folder in your Unity project.
-Finally, find and add the System.ComponentModel.DataAnnotations.dll assembly that should be available from your system to the Plugin folders as well.

 ## Sample applications